MarkPearlCoZa/Blog_General/_posts/2019-07-19-Evolving-interviewing-graduate-software-developers.md

 * Had a much better idea of how someone problem solves and their ability to think end to end and then go deep into a problem.
 * Were able to interview people individually at different times.
 This meant we were able to have interviewers in more than one interview which allows them to compare against candidates

-Con's inlcuded:
+Con's includes:
 * Time intensive.
 Because we reduced the number of interviewers it was a way more time intensive process.
-* Some of the quesitons in the cultural interview were poorly formed and added no value.
+* Some of the questions in the cultural interview were poorly formed and added no value.
 We had questions around how they would approach solving a problem, this was pretty useless.
-It was way more useful seeing them actuall solve a problem.
+It was way more useful seeing them actually solve a problem.
 * Got very little value from reviewing their code.
-The intial intention to give feedback and see them adjust didn't work well in this instance.
+The initial intention to give feedback and see them adjust didn't work well in this instance.

 ## Iteration 3 - Individual approach with validation

 After our second iteration I was more comfortable with the interview process and the reliability of candidates coming through.
-In a random conversation with someone I was sharing a taxi with who worked in this field they suggested we look at introducing a particular cognitivie test to our approach that established how quickly someone can learn new concetps.
+In a random conversation with someone I was sharing a taxi with who worked in this field they suggested we look at introducing a particular cognitive test to our approach that established how quickly someone can learn new concepts.
 Her comments were in over a decade of doing interviews this type of test was the only one she had found reliable.

 After some looking around we adjusted our interview process to add that as an additional step.